modiqo/spewer/README.md

 # Spewer

-Spewer is a local Rust service that lets your current AI harness delegate bounded work to lower-cost models.
+Spewer is a local service that lets your current AI harness delegate bounded work to lower-cost models.

 Keep working in Codex, Claude Code, Kimi, or another preferred harness.
 Spewer runs the delegated